kannankvs/md2/SAI_1.5 Release notes.md

-# SAI RELEASE NOTES - SAI 1.5 RELEASE
+# SAI 1.5 RELEASE NOTES

 This release notes explains the new APIs that are introduced & changes done for various features for SAI1.5 release.